renemarc/home-assistant-config/readme.md

 - **Ubiquiti router and access point** because forking over some dough for reliable, rock-solid prosumer networking gear makes everything run smoothly.
 And because hearing one less complaint (dropped wifi signal) from the girlfriend is priceless. \*sigh\*
 - **Uninterruptible power supply** to ride over transient power failures.
 - **Z-Wave** for reliability and guaranteed interoperability between vendors (unlike Zigbee...)
-- **Wifi** for its cheapness, omnipresence and non requirement for vendor-specific hubs.
+- **Wifi** for its cheapness, omnipresence and non requirement of vendor-specific hubs.

 ### Configuration
-- **Dedicated VLAN** (Virtual LAN) to segregate all IoT devices from other devices ...because I cannot trust that my vacuum cleaner won't go on a killing spree.
+- **Dedicated, firewalled VLAN** (Virtual LAN) to segregate all IoT devices from other equipment ...because I cannot trust that my vacuum cleaner won't go on a killing spree.
 Remember [Runaway with Tom Selleck](http://www.imdb.com/title/tt0088024/)?
 Eek!
-- **Local static IPs** for all devices to avoid random drops.
+- **Local static IPs** for all devices to minimize random drops.
 - **Local development** on a local virtual machine using Docker, then pushed by GIT to a Raspberry Pi.
 - **Shareable code** with all identifiers kept in a non-committed, secrets file.